How To Come Up With An Effective Test Automation Strategy

 Before migrating from manual to automation, one should pass through the following checkpoints.

-Adhering to these checkpoints, is the one of the most practical and easy approach in strategizing test automation and will help in making a rational decision, there by saving quite a lot of effort, time and cost.
+Adhering to these checkpoints is the one of the most practical and easy approaches in strategizing test automation and will help in making a rational decision, thereby saving quite a lot of effort, time and cost.

-All these checkpoints are sequential in nature.
+All these checkpoints are sequential.
 Hence, one cannot skip one checkpoint and jump to another.

 Why to Automate?

-It is very much essential to determine the objectives, benefits and ROI before taking a decision on Test Automation.
-Before starting any activity in this area, one should ask, “why am I automating?”
+It is very much essential to determine the objectives, benefits, and ROI before deciding on Test Automation.
+Before starting any activity in this area, one should ask, “Why am I automating?”

 One should look at: